gebertdominik/ckad-notes/00_kubernetes_architecture.md

 A **StatefulSet** can be used to deploy pods in a particular order, such that following pods are deployed only if previous pod reports a ready status.
 It can be used for legacy applications which are not cloud-friendly.

 To make cluster management easier, we can use **labels** - strings which become part of the object metadata.
 They can be use when selecting objects, when don't know the pod name.

 Nodes can have **taints**, and arbitrary string in the node metadata, to inform the scheduler on Pod assignments used along with toleration in Pod metadata, indicating it should be scheduled on a node with the particular taint.

 There is also space in metadata for **annotations**, which remain with the object, but cannot be used as a selector.
 However, they could be leveraged by other objects or Pods.

 Often multiple users and teams share access to one or more clusters.
 This is referred as MULTI-TENANCY.
 Some form of isolation is necessary in this case.
 It can be achieved by using:

+* Namespace
-* namespace - a segregation of resources, upon witch resource quotas and permissions can be applied.
-K8s objects may be created in a namespace or cluster-scoped.
-Users can be limited by the object verbs allowed per namespace.
-Also **LimitRange** admission controller constraints resource usage in that namespace.
-Two objects cannot have the same name in the same namespace.
+	- a segregation of resources, upon witch resource quotas and permissions can be applied.
+	- K8s objects may be created in a namespace or cluster-scoped.
+	- Users can be limited by the object verbs allowed per namespace.
+	- Also **LimitRange** admission controller constraints resource usage in that namespace.
+	- Two objects cannot have the same name in the same namespace.
+* Context
-* context - combination of user, cluster name and namespace.
-A convinient way to switch between combinations of permissions and restrictions.
-This information is referenced from `~/.kube/config`
+	- combination of user, cluster name and namespace.
+	- a convinient way to switch between combinations of permissions and restrictions.
+	- This information is referenced from `~/.kube/config`.
-* Resource Limits - a way to limit the amount of resources consumed by a pod or to request a minimum amount of resources reserved but not necessarily consumed by a pod.
-Limits can also be set per-namespaces, which have priority over those in the PodSpec
+* Resource Limits
+	- a way to limit resources consumed by a pod.
+	- a way to limit minimum amount of resources reserved by a pod.
+	- Limits can also be set per-namespaces, which have priority over those in the PodSpec.
-* Pod Security Policies - Deprecated.
-It was a policy to limit the ability of pods to elevate permissions or modify the node upon which they are scheduled.
-This wide-ranging limitation may prevent apod from operating properly.
-This was replaced with Pod Security Admission.
-Some have gone towards Open Policy Agent, or other tools instead.
-* Pod Security Admission - a beta feature to restrict pod behaviour in an easy-to-implement and easy-to-understand manner, applied at the namespace level when a pod is created.
-These will leverage three profiles: Privilaged, Baseline, and Restricted policies.
+* Pod Security Admission
+	- a beta feature to restrict pod behaviour in an easy-to-implement and easy-to-understand manner.
+	- applied at the namespace level when a pod is created.
+	- These will leverage three profiles: Privilaged, Baseline, and Restricted policies.
-* Network Policies - the ability to have an inside-the cluster firewall.
-Ingress and Egress traffic can be limited according to namespaces and labels as well as typical network traffic characteristics.
+* Network Policies
+	- the ability to have an inside-the cluster firewall.
+	- Ingress and Egress traffic can be limited according to namespaces and labels as well as typical network traffic characteristics.
+* Pod Security Policies
+ - **Deprecated**
+ - It was a policy to limit the ability of pods to elevate permissions or modify the node upon which they are scheduled.
+ - This wide-ranging limitation may prevent apod from operating properly.
+ - This was replaced with Pod Security Admission.
+ - Some have gone towards Open Policy Agent, or other tools instead.

 ## Control Plane Nodes